-- The online-only sort courses are planned to run throughout the entire time of vEGU21.
+- The online-only short courses are planned to run throughout the entire time of vEGU21.
 Conveners are asked to note in their application if they wish to use more than one time block.
-Requests with motivation for any particular timing need to be directed to email@example.com.
+Requests with motivation for any particular timing need to be directed to firstname.lastname@example.org.

 - There is no automatic roll-over of courses from year to year.
 Like all other sessions at the EGU General Assembly, courses need to be proposed and will be subject to consolidation equally amongst all other courses.

-- he number of short courses that can take place during vEGU21 is limited.
+- The number of short courses that can take place during vEGU21 is limited.
 Pre-recorded online-only short courses are very limited due to the workload they impose on EGU staff.
 All SC proposals can be subject to merge requests, the SC team may contact conveners and ask them to combine their proposed courses.